imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 To generate a reference image:

-1. Flatten the stack with the menu command ( with "Projection type:
+1. Flatten the stack with the menu command ({% include bc content="Image | Stacks | Z-project" %} with "Projection type:
     Maximum"),
 2. Adjust the brightness and contrast if necessary.
 3. Select the new image and click the "More" button in the ROI manager.